Department of Justice is now the Department of Communities and Justice. Find out more >

 You need to file the original plus one copy.
 The court will keep the original and return the stamped copy to you.

-There is no filing fee for the notice of motion and the affidavit of service form and you do not have to serve the documents on the defendant.
+There is no filing fee for the notice of motion and the affidavit of service form.

 The registrar at the local court will decide whether to give you default judgment.